 Track and evaluate the results of your strategy, both quantitatively and qualitatively.

 The details behind employee engagement strategies can be difficult to ascertain when dealing with soft measures such as positive attitudes and connections.
-While there are challenges, all of the research emphasises the importance of people analytics.
-They may not be perfect, but committing to a variety of methods (such as online surveys, focus groups and team discussions) gives more accurate results, which can then be used to refine the strategy further.
+While there are challenges, all the research emphasises the importance of people analytics.
+They may not be perfect, but committing to various methods (such as online surveys, focus groups and team discussions) gives more accurate results, which can then be used to refine the strategy further.

-An effective engagement strategy requires two pieces of research: one on engagement models; and one on the characteristics of the workforce.
+Strategies of employee engagement require two pieces of research: one on engagement models; and one on the characteristics of the workforce.
 These will provide vital data to inform employee engagement strategy ideas and content.

 There are many drivers of employee engagement, and so there are just as many solutions and engagement strategies available to organisations.
-Business leaders should look at the research available - from models on job satisfaction through to those on individual psychology - and retrieve what is relevant to prepare strategies to raise levels of employee engagement.
+Business leaders should look at the research available - from models on job satisfaction to those on individual psychology - and retrieve what is relevant to prepare strategies to raise levels of employee engagement.
+New consideration will need to be given to the hybrid working arrangement, exploring the tensions between working from different environments.

-Of course, each organisation's workforce will be unique, which is why it is so important to understand its characteristics.
+When you’re considering how to measure employee engagement, you need to make sure you’re using a tailor-made approach.
+Each organisation's workforce will be unique, which is why it is so essential to understand its characteristics.
 Hard data can be retrieved from employee engagement survey results on job satisfaction, motivation, working relationships and what is meaningful to people in their jobs and careers.
+We need to understand how our employees are really feeling before we can engage with them effectively.

-While financial security is still a key focus of any engagement strategy, employers are finding themselves having to address this new and more urgent need.
-Employees need to feel part of the organisation, and any employee engagement strategy plan for 2021 should address this as a priority.
+Now, as the offices become populated again, we have a new problem to consider.
+How to connect our office-based workers with those working from home?
+And with hybrid working becoming the norm, we need to explore the impact that this new arrangement has on our existing employee engagement model.
+Employees need to feel part of the organisation, and any employee engagement strategy plan for 2022 should address this as a priority.
 Your aim should be to nurture the emotional connections between employees and their workplace.

 How to implement this into your strategy?
 The key to creating a sense of belonging starts with the employee voice.
 By giving your employees a chance to speak out and be heard, you’re empowering them to buy into your corporate efforts on a personal level.
 Think about employee engagement initiatives such as collaborative problem-solving, company-wide recognition programmes and online discussion platforms.
 Your aim is to give each team member greater autonomy to be part of the solution.